-Analysis | Republicans are choosing rosy assessments of coronavirus that do not match reality
+Analysis | Some Republicans are choosing rosy assessments, as the full coronavirus picture grows more grim

 But Ashish Jha, director of the Harvard Global Health Institute, said that is not the case.
 “We have very good evidence that this is not just about testing,” he told NBC’s “Today Show” on Thursday.
 Hospitalizations are going up, positivity rates from those that are getting tested are going up and Fauci and other government health officials told Congress this week that community spread is playing a significant role in these numbers increasing.

 Plus, how many more people are sick and undiagnosed?
-The head of the Centers for Disease Control, Robert Redfield, estimated Thursday that for every confirmed coronavirus case, there are possibly 10 more health officials do not know about.
+The head of the Centers for Disease Control and Prevention, Robert Redfield, estimated Thursday that for every confirmed coronavirus case, there are possibly 10 more health officials do not know about.

+5. Sen. Marco Rubio (R-Fla.) urged taking precautions for the virus, and cited potentially encouraging stats alongside his warnings.

-5. Sen. Marco Rubio (R-Fla.), while urging Americans to “wear a damn mask,” also told reporters that in Florida, a significant percentage of new cases have come from people hospitalized for unrelated issues who are tested and discovered to have the coronavirus.
+Rubio said after Wednesday’s lunch that people should “wear a damn mask,” and also told reporters that in Florida a significant percentage of new cases have come from people hospitalized for unrelated issues who are tested and discovered to have the coronavirus.

-Rubio’s point seemed to be that at least in his state, covid-19 is a secondary health concern for a significant portion of new cases.
-He said that in concert with urging behavior that public health officials say can slow the spread.
-He has been walking a similar line in other public posts and comments, saying this is the rational approach.
+Rubio’s point seemed to be that at least in his state, covid-19 is a secondary health concern for a significant portion of new cases, and he made it in concert with urging behavior that public health officials say can slow the spread.
+He has been striking a similar line in other public posts and comments, saying this is the rational approach.

-That’s why even if you are not high risk,out of respect for others wear a mask

-Rubio’s choice of emphasis does risk downplaying the virus’s dangerousness, at a time when Florida is seeing huge jumps in infections.
-For example, what about the ability of those people to give it to others, where the virus could manifest in a more deadly way?
+Rubio responded in a tweet after this post initially published, again pointing out the tweet above that shows he regularly warns people to be careful and take the prospect of transmitting the virus seriously.

-One of public health officials’ struggles with coronavirus is that it could pass through people without giving them any symptoms, or it can kill them.
+Presenting a message of caution with caveats of hopeful news is still a risky strategy, with so many things unknown about the virus.
+Rubio is citing this specific stat at a time when Florida is seeing huge jumps in infections.
+One of public health officials’ struggles with the coronavirus is that it could pass through people without giving them any symptoms, or it can kill them.
 As scientists are trying to figure out why, they have little explanation to offer Americans other than to urge them to stay away from other people as much as possible.

-There are also frequent reminders that underscore how little they know about it.
+There are frequent reminders that underscore how little they know about it.
 For example, a new study found that supposedly asymptomatic people actually had problems in the lungs akin to walking pneumonia.
 Young people can get sick, too.

 Being optimistic as a politician in a crisis is one thing.
-But as much of the nation is stepping out into their communities again, people will look to their government for cues on how to behave in this in-between moment.
-Politicians owe it to Americans to honestly assess how serious the outbreak is at any given moment.
-Even as coronavirus starts terrorizing red states, we are not seeing a number of high-profile Republicans emphasize the dangers, or the unknowns, in their own public assessments.
+As much of the nation is stepping out into their communities again, people will look to their government for cues on how to behave in this in-between moment.
+Politicians owe it to Americans to honestly assess how serious the outbreak is, and we are not seeing a number of high-profile Republicans emphasize the dangers, or the unknowns, in their own public assessments.

-Note: This post has been updated to clarify Rubio’s comments.